acm-uiuc/til/_til/rails/code-statistics-for-an-application.md

+---
-# Code Statistics For An Application
+title: Code Statistics For An Application
+category: rails
+---

 Rails applications and engines provide `stats`, a rake task for reporting high level code statistics.
 Running it on a small project of mine generated